Daniel Geschwind: Research

 The Geschwind Lab at the UCLA David Geffen School of Medicine conducts research into three areas: autism and neurodevelopmental disorders, neurodegenerative syndromes, and human brain evolution.
-The overarching goal of Geschwind's work is to develop a more mechanistic understanding of neurodevelopmental and neurodegenerative diseases by integrative analyses that connect human genetic variation to genes and neurobiological pathways.

-Through functional genomics and large-scale data analyses that permit a more unbiased understanding of disease mechanisms, his laboratory's research has improved our understanding of human brain evolution and language, ASD and schizophrenia, repair of the damaged nervous system and neurodegenerative dementias including Frontotemporal Dementia, Progressive Supranuclear Palsy and Alzheimer's disease.
-Together these studies have not only improved understanding of human brain disorders, but they also highlight the power of highly-parallel, high-throughput biology.
+Through functional genomics and large-scale data analyses that permit a more unbiased understanding of disease mechanisms, his laboratory's research contributed to the understanding of human brain evolution and language, ASD and schizophrenia, repair of the damaged nervous system, and neurodegenerative dementias including frontotemporal dementia, progressive supranuclear palsy and Alzheimer's disease.

-Geschwind established the modern era of autism genetics research by developing and leading the Autism Genetic Resource Exchange (AGRE) with the Cure Autism Now Foundation in 1997.
+Geschwind developed and led the Autism Genetic Resource Exchange (AGRE) with the Cure Autism Now Foundation in 1997.
 AGRE was the first major community resource for genetic research on autism spectrum disorder (ASD), making biomaterials and phenotype data accessible to researchers worldwide.
 This initiative opened the field to many more researchers and led to significant discoveries, including the role of rare mutations and inherited genetic variation in ASD.
-He is an advocate for data sharing and led many national efforts, including PsychENCODE consortium, a public genomic data resource for mental health research.
+A longtime advocate for open data, Geschwind has helped lead several national resource-building efforts.
+Among these is the PsychENCODE consortium, an NIH-funded program that maps gene regulation in the human brain to advance research on psychiatric illness.
+He was a senior author of the consortium's capstone analyses, including a 2018 study that catalogued transcriptomic dysregulation shared across autism, schizophrenia, and bipolar disorder.
 Over the last 10 years, he has led efforts with collaborators, including John Constantino and Ami Klin, to increase the representation of groups that have been historically underrepresented in autism research, via an NIH-funded Autism Center of Excellence Network that recruits African Americans with autism.

 His work in autism genetics and functional genomics has been highly influential by translating genetic findings into biological understanding.
 He developed the concept of ASD as a developmental disconnection syndrome, recognizing its extreme heterogeneity and framing it as "the autisms."
 Geschwind pioneered the study of language and social endophenotypes in genetic studies and demonstrated how transcriptomic and epigenetic profiling could define the molecular pathology of ASD and other neuropsychiatric disorders.
 In 2011, he was the senior author of a study that identified chemical differences between the brains of people with autism and those without it.
 Specifically, the study found common patterns in gene expression in the frontal and temporal lobes of autistic individuals.
 Geschwind has published research on numerous genes involved in language and human brain evolution, such as FOXP2, and how they differ between humans and chimpanzees.
 Additionally, Geschwind is known for his research into factors affecting handedness and the differences in brain structure between left-handed and right-handed people.